baijum/selenium-python/source/installation.rst

 .. note::

   The Selenium server is only required, if you want to use the remote WebDriver.
-See the `Using Selenium with remote WebDriver`_ section for more details.
+See the :ref:`selenium-remote-webdriver` section for more details.

 You can download Selenium server 2.x from the `download page of